nikhil-advait/sass-source-map-live-reload-starter/README.md

 - http://www.amazeelabs.com/en/How-to-write-Sass-within-Chromes-DevTools-using-Workspaces-and-Auto-reload

 - https://robots.thoughtbot.com/sass-source-maps-chrome-magic

 - make changes to .scss files (in static_files/scss directory) or .ejs files (in server/views2 directory) and see the changes reflected instantly
-- Go to browsersync site and see their other cool feature of scroll, input type and click replication over many browsers.
+- Go to browsersync site and see their other cool features of scroll, input type and click replication over many browsers.
-- I will try to make video screencast of this whole setup a post video link here
+- I will try to make video screencast of this whole setup and post video link here

 Enjoy the enhanced work flow.